The JustOn Self-Service Extension can integrate with Payeezy as a payment provider. The implementation supports payments via credit card.

 Open the Payment Provider Setup page.

-Open the Payment Provider Setup page directly, or navigate to Visualforce Pages > PaymentProviderSetup in Setup, and open the preview.
+Open the Payment Provider Setup page directly, or navigate to Custom Code > Visualforce Pages > PaymentProviderSetup in Setup, and open the preview.

-Select the payment provider and click New to create a new configuration, or click Edit next to an existing configuration to modify it.
+Select the payment provider and click New to create a new setting, or click Edit next to an existing setting to modify it.

-You can create one active payment configuration per tenant and payment provider.
-Before creating a new configuration for a tenant/provider combination that already exists, you must deactivate the existing configuration.
+You can create one active payment provider setting per business entity and payment provider.
+Before creating a new setting for an entity/provider combination that already exists, you must deactivate the existing setting.

-Select the tenants for which the configuration is applicable.
+Select the business entities for which the setting is applicable.

-If there is no tenant selected, this configuration is used by default for all tenants.
+If there is no business entity selected, this setting is used by default for all business entities.